T.S.O.L.: 1978–1983: Formation and first releases

-T.S.O.L., however, chose to reconfigure.
-Bad Religion bassist Jay Bentley briefly joined in 1983 before Roche returned.
+1984–1990: Reconfiguration and Enigma Records

+T.S.O.L. chose to reconfigure.
 Joe Wood and Mitch Dean joined on vocals and drums, after Ron Emory, who was at the time playing in Wood's band The Loners, asked him to start a new band with himself and Roche.
 This new lineup released four albums on Enigma: Change Today?
 (1984), Revenge (1986) Hit and Run (1987) and Strange Love (1990).
 All four albums featured a more polished production style, with Hit and Run reaching No. 184 on the Billboard 200 charts, and the band touring globally to support the releases.
 The band's first live album, Live, was issued by Enigma in 1988.

 The band became friends with Guns N' Roses, and T.S.O.L.
 T-shirts were seen in the video for that band's "Sweet Child o' Mine", most notably on drummer Steven Adler.

-Emory left the band in 1988, during the recording of demos for Strange Love, leaving Roche as the sole remaining original member--though Emory was given a writing credit on the track "Blow by Blow".
+Emory left the band in 1988, during the recording of demos for Strange Love, leaving Roche as the sole remaining original member—though Emory was given a writing credit on the track "Blow by Blow".
 T.S.O.L. were joined briefly by guitarist Scotty Phillips, who quit before the band started recording the follow-up to Hit and Run.
 They eventually hired former Dino's Revenge guitarist and actor Marshall Rohner.
 They released a blues-metal album, Strange Love, in 1990.
 Roche was fired shortly before the album's release and signed over rights to the name and trademark to Wood and Dean leaving the band with no original members.
-A compilation album titled Hell and Back Together 1984–1990 was issued in 1992 with an emphasis on their metal era.